protocol/research-website/content/posts/202012-arpm-announcement/index.md

-Running from late June to early September, the ARPM program is a chance for early-stage researchers to explore alternative career opportunities within the research ecosystem and gain experience developing, executing, and evaluating a cross-disciplinary research program within a technology startup environment.
+Running from late June to early September, the ARPM program is a chance for early-stage researchers to explore alternative career opportunities within the research ecosystem and gain experience developing, executing, and evaluating a cross-disciplinary research program within a dynamic tech startup.
 ARPMs will learn how research labs are run and funded, how research consortia are established and coordinated, and how fundamental research relates to the development of practical applications.
 With the support of the research management team, ARPMs will also pursue a